Can We Talk Models Into Seeing the World Differently?: Cue Biases in VLMs: An Analysis of Texture versus Shape

-The results in \cref{fig:main_results} (a full table is shown in the appendix) paint a fairly uniform picture.
-Across different models and on two different tasks, most VLMs seem to perform relatively similarly in terms of shape bias.
-Shape bias of VLMs is still significantly lower than in humans ($96\%$), but overall higher than in typical image-only discriminative classifiers (\eg, $22\%$ for an ImageNet-trained ResNet-50 \cite{resnet,geirhos2018imagenettrained}).
-For most models, shape bias is higher than the shape bias of CLIP ViT-L/14 \cite{radford21clip} ($60\%$) which is a common vision encoder used in many of our tested models.
+The results in \cref{fig:main_results} paint a fairly uniform picture across different models and on two different tasks.
+Overall, the shape bias of VLMs is still significantly lower than that of humans ($96\%$), but higher than in typical image-only discriminative classifiers (\eg, $22\%$ for an ImageNet-trained ResNet-50 \cite{resnet,geirhos2018imagenettrained}).
+Additionally, \textbf{for most models, the shape bias is higher than the ca.~$\textbf{60\%}$ shape bias of CLIP ViT-L/14} \cite{radford21clip} - an interesting result given that this model is a common vision encoder used in many of our tested models. \texttt{GPT-4V} \cite{openai2023gpt4} is an unexpected outlier both in terms of accuracy and in terms of texture bias.
+We further discuss this particularity in \cref{sec:conclusion}.

-On average, we observe a slightly higher shape bias for the image captioning task at some cost in accuracy (mostly due to generic captions that do not mention any objects) and vice-versa.
-For image description tasks, it can be significantly lower ($38.2\%$) for some outliers but generally ranges from $54.1$ - $73.2\%$.
-For VQA it ranges from $52.9$ - $73.8\%$.
-In this task, we had to remove some models as they did not follow instructions.
-Some of these models are on the lower end of the shape bias in captioning, which raises the question of whether there might exist a correlation between instruction tuning quality and shape bias (to answer this question, more samples would be needed for a conclusive answer).

-\paragraph{Which models are the most shape-biased?} The strongest shape bias is observed in \texttt{InstructBLIP Vicuna-7B} \cite{dai2023instructblip} for VQA, but the model generally shows a lower accuracy compared to other models.
-A more accurate model is \texttt{InternVL-Chat 1.1} \cite{chen2024internvl} which ranks second place for VQA but first for captioning.

-\paragraph{GPT-4V is an outlier.} Given that \texttt{GPT-4V} often achieves SOTA performance and is considered an important baseline, it has a surprisingly poor accuracy compared to most other models - mostly due to refusal to answer: 131/1280 VQA conversations, i.e., roughly 10\% which is substantially higher than the refusal rate of all other models ($< 1\%$).
-Note that refusal rates do not affect the shape bias measurement. \texttt{GPT-4V} is also the model with the largest amount of generic image captions ($60.4\%$).
-We acknowledge that other prompts may have led to other results, however, the result is noteworthy, as the other VLMs mostly behave well under the same prompts.
-Interestingly, \texttt{GPT-4V} is also significantly more texture-biased than most models in both tasks.

-\paragraph{Does scale matter?} LLM capacity does not seem to correlate with shape bias and unpredictably skews the shape bias by a few percent in each way as can be seen in \texttt{Qwen-VL}, \texttt{LLaVA v1.5/NeXT/RLHF}, or \texttt{InternVL}.
-Similarly, the overall largest models do not have the highest shape bias.
-However, scale \textit{usually} improves accuracy. \paragraph{Does RLHF align shape bias?} RLHF-tuned VLMs are still rare at this point and we only have three samples.
-On both \texttt{LLaVA-RLHF} \cite{sun2023aligning} models we see no changes in comparison to the default LLaVA models. \texttt{GPT-4V} \cite{openai2023gpt4} (though it is unclear if vision was also RLHF trained) shows one of the lowest shape biases in our study, but we do not know how the base model ranks.
-Overall it is hard to derive a conclusive answer, but it seems that at least RLHF does \textit{not necessarily guarantee} an alignment of visual preferences.